 According to the ILO (2019), skill gaps and shortages are likely to be widespread, especially in low-income countries, which may create constraints on the transition to a green economy.
 In this regard, and in line with the proposed objectives of the GreenCap project to provide support to Cambodian Higher Education Institutions to reform their curriculum for green growth, and so that these institutions can produce skilled labor according to the demand of Cambodian stakeholders.
 The identification of the main skills needed was carried out.
 The results obtained using the Q methodology and regarding the opinions of stakeholders', three groups were identified: The first one was "The Environmental management stakeholders", who considered as important Innovation skills (Statement 6), Networking, IT, and language skills (statement 8).
-The second group was "The Environmental impacts assessment" (Statement 10) and "Knowledge in management of natural resources".
-The Third group was " The Strategic and innovative stakeholders" who considered as important "Strategic and leadership skills (statement 1)" and, finally, "Technical skills (statement 2)".
+The second group was "The Environmentally conscious stakeholders", who considered as important "Knowledge in environmental impacts assessment" (Statement 10) and "Knowledge in management of natural resources".
+The Third group was "The Strategic and innovative stakeholders" who considered as important "Strategic and leadership skills (statement 1)" and, finally, "Technical skills (statement 2)".